wayerr/jsterest/README.md

 where: one_test, second_test - the javascript files /home/username/api_test/one_test.js and etc.

-Each test is a js function like this:
+Each test is a js function in 'strict mode' like this:
 ```js
 function test() {
   var request = {